smart-on-fhir/cumulus-library/docs/workflows/nlp.md

 # be used (i.e. the default is `"%CLINICAL-NOTE%"`).
 user_prompt = ""

-# `response_schema` points at a file adjacent to this workflow file.
+# `response_schema` points at a file relative to this workflow file.
 It contains a JSON schema
 # for the expected response from the LLM.
 If the LLM's response cannot be parsed into this format,
 # it will be ignored.
 This schema also helps defines the resulting table schema.
 # Often, studies will use a bit of Python code to generate this file from some Pydantic models.